About the Recreational TrailsWeather Updates

-Due to extremely dry weather and fire conditions the following parks and trails are closed until further notice: Shell Road Trail, Horseshoe Slough Trail, Bridgeport Trail, Queens Canal Trail, Nature Park West boardwalks and trails and Nature Park East boardwalk and trails.
-Please visit our Extreme Weather page for further information and updates.
+Please visit our Extreme Weather page for further information and updates regarding the following trails: Shell Road Trail, Horseshoe Slough Trail, Bridgeport Trail, Queens Canal Trail, Nature Park West boardwalks and trails and Nature Park East boardwalk and trails.
+This page will be updated as needed during extreme weather events.

 Recreational trails are a key part of Richmond's parks and open space network.
 They link places and spaces, encourage people to be physically active and help reduce the dependence on cars.